Graduate Medical Education - Alberta Campus

-Texas Tech University Health Sciences Center El Paso Paul L. Foster School of Medicine offers nine residency programs with openings for approximately 205 residents.
-In addition, the Paul L. Foster School of Medicine serves as a major participating institution for the orthopedic surgery residency program at William Beaumont Army Medical Center.
-All residency programs meet the accreditation standards of the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Medical Specialties.
-All graduating residents are eligible candidates for specialty boards.
-The program director of each department manages the recruiting, education, training, and evaluation of its residents.
-The Graduate Medical Education Committee and the associate dean for graduate medical education are responsible for general oversight and monitoring of all residency programs.
+The Texas Tech University Health Sciences Center El Paso Paul L. Foster School of Medicine offers 15 approved residency and fellowship programs with openings for approximately 260 residents and fellows.
+In addition, the Paul L. Foster School of Medicine serves as a major participating institution for the orthopaedic surgery residency program at William Beaumont Army Medical Center.
+All of these residency and fellowship programs meet the accreditation standards of the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Medical Specialties.
+The program director of each department manages the recruiting, education, training and evaluation of its residents.
+The Graduate Medical Education Committee (GMEC) and the Associate Dean for Graduate Medical Education are responsible for general oversight and monitoring of all residency programs.

 Associate Academic Dean for Graduate Medical Education